ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 # Dangers

 It would be nice if we could pick any type we felt like and have things just work.
+It would be nice if there were a single integer type that could hold all possible integer values.
 Unfortunately, that is not how the language, or computer hardware, has been designed.
 Things that lead to unexpected results include:
-- Implicit type conversions with unexpected results.
+- Implicit type conversions resulting in unexpected values.
 - Arithmetic operations causing under- or overflow resulting in undefined behavior.
 - Arithmetic operations causing unexpected or unintended wrapping.
 - Unexpected results when comparing signed and unsigned values.

-This chapter describes and exemplifies the language behavior, the effects of these dangers on code will be explored in the rest of this note.
+This chapter describes and exemplifies the language behavior.
+The effects of these dangers on code will be explored in the rest of this note.

 When we say that some arithmetic operation produced an unexpected result we don't only mean that it is unexpected that fixed-width integers wrap at the ends of the type's range, we may also mean that it was unexpected that this particular execution of that operation reached that end.